 Just Down The Road

 Ellijay is also a mountain town, with a bit of a different vibe.
 We adore the square, with shops and restaurants that will impress event the snobbiest foodie.
 The locals are wonderful - with open minds and open hearts.
 From music to art to photography, their love of the arts captivate visitors.
 Take the kids to Expedition Bigfoot for a super unique experience!
 Our favorite family hike in the area is Tumbling Waters at Carter's Lake, without a doubt.
+Oh!
+And not too far is Gibbs Gardens, the ideal place to see Cherry Blossoms on the north side.

 Henry County is "comfortably south" of Atlanta, and it sometimes gets over looked.
 Don't make that mistake, because it is jam-packed with tons for families.
 We LOVE it here!
 Spring is the perfect time to see animals at Noah's Ark, or hike the trails in Stockbridge.
 Take flight in a Huey helicopter, visit a family-friendly brewery, or play some disc golf.
 And don't forget Panola Mountain State Park - heck, you can even sleep here!